caabernathy/oss-ws-2016/exercises/01-SpellCheck.md

 Unfortunately, I can't build it myself so I need your help!

-Your mission, if you choose to accept it, is to find all the really odd things and spellng mistakes that are all over and please help me fix them.
+Your mission, if you choose to accept it, is to find all the really odd things and spelling mistakes that are all over and please help me fixes them.

-I'd also love to see code, more code than I can ever put togethr myself.
+I'd also love to see code, more code than I can ver put together myself.

 ENJOY!!